What is the Canadian Minerals and Metals Plan?

 What will the Plan do?

 In August 2017, federal, provincial and territorial Ministers responsible for mining called for a Canadian Minerals and Metals Plan to solidify Canada’s position as a global mining leader and to lay the foundation for lasting success at home and abroad.
-The Plan will be forward-looking.
-It will take into account the views of mining industry stakeholders, Indigenous partners and the public.
-It will recognize the sharing of responsibilities between orders of government, and it will allow each government to participate according to its needs and priorities.
-The Plan will include a series of specific and coordinated actions that can be pursued by federal, provincial and territorial governments to reach stated goals.
+The Plan is forward-looking.
+It takes into account the views of mining industry stakeholders, Indigenous partners and the public.
+It recognizes the sharing of responsibilities between orders of government, and it allows each government to participate according to its needs and priorities.
+The Plan includes a series of specific and coordinated actions that can be pursued by federal, provincial and territorial governments to reach stated goals.

-This is a pan-Canadian plan being developed by federal, provincial and territorial governments in collaboration with partners and stakeholders, which will respect the roles of governments related to mineral resource development.
+This is a pan-Canadian plan developed by federal, provincial and territorial governments in collaboration with partners and stakeholders, which respects the roles of governments related to mineral resource development.